jpsim/AWSPics/README.md

 `WebDistribution` by its ARN explicitly rather than the `!Ref SSLCert` reference.

+If the project deploys and the login is entered correctly, but you are receiving access denied messages, review your DNS settings.
+You just need a single DNS A record pointing to the CloudFront Alias for your domain.

 ## Credits

 This project is mostly a compilation from multiple existing projects out there.